JNOSQL/jnosql-book/en/part2/chapter2_6_2.md

 ## Column Configuration

-On the column family configuration, there are ColumnConfiguration and ColumnConfigurationAsync to ColumnFamilyManagerFactory and ColumnFamilyManagerAsyncFactory respective.
+On the column family configuration, there are two classes, ColumnConfiguration and ColumnConfigurationAsync to ColumnFamilyManagerFactory and ColumnFamilyManagerAsyncFactory respective.